-Adding your new RAM into your Mac is not as hard as it sounds.
+Adding your new RAM to your Mac is not as hard as it sounds.
 This is definitely an upgrade that you can perform yourself, as long as you have a screwdriver on hand.
-The only tricky thing is to know exactly where the RAM is, and that it varies between types of Macs.
+The only tricky thing is to know exactly where the RAM is and that it varies between types of Macs.

-Below are handy tutorials to install new memory on your specific type of Mac.
+Below are handy tutorials on installing new memory on your specific type of Mac.